AMSAT-NA/PacSatFSKBoard/NOTES.md

 Convert the solder jumper for watchdog disable to a normal jumper.

-Create a ground hold under the RTC crystal and traces and reroute all traces that went under it.
+Create a ground hole under the RTC crystal and traces and reroute all traces that went under it.
 According to the datasheet you should not have a ground plane (and I'm guessing signals) under the crystal traces to avoid added capacitance.